 - Ordinance No. 2749 (2006) — Updates city’s longevity award program to recognize individual employees, elected officials, and volunteer firefighters for years of service.
 Includes examples of recognition items and approximate value at each milestone, plus original ordinance that included catch-up provision.

-- WA State Auditor's Office: Have an Employee Incentive-Pay Program?
-Keep these Things in Mind - Offers items to consider specific to performance-based incentive pay
+- Washington State Auditor's Office: Have an Employee Incentive-Pay Program?
+Keep these Things in Mind (2018) — Offers considerations for establishing performance-based incentive pay programs.